Haagy/from-zero-to-k8s/README.md

 In this lecture we want to learn how to use Deployment and Services in Kubernetes.

 ## Use case
-* We will release our first application as a [proof of concept](#deploy-application-as-proof-of-concept) on Kubernetes
+* A) We will release our first application as a [proof of concept](#a-deploy-application-as-proof-of-concept) on Kubernetes
-* We will make the [application available for our customers](#available-for-customers)
+* B) We will make the [application available for our customers](#b-available-for-customers)
-* The customers tested our application and added some feature requests.
+* C) The customers tested our application and added some feature requests.
 Our deployment team implemented these requirements.
-Let us [update our application](#updating-an-application).
+Let us [update our application](#c-updating-an-application).

-## Deploy application as proof of concept
+### A) Deploy application as proof of concept
 A Deployment is used to manage a set of Pods.
 Without a Deployment, we need to create, update, and delete all pods manually.